-fit an MArrayLM fitted model object produced by ${\tt lmFit}$ or contrasts.fit.
+fit an MArrayLM fitted model object produced by lmFit or contrasts.fit.
 Rows should correspond to exons. geneid gene identifiers.
 Either a vector of length nrow(fit) or the name of the column of fit\$genes containing the gene identifiers.
 Rows with the same ID are assumed to belong to the same gene. exonid exon identifiers.
-Either a vector of length nrow(fit) or the name of the column of fit\$genes containing the exon identifiers.
+Either a vector of length nrow(fit) or the name of the column of fit\$genes containing the exon identifiers. robust logical, should the estimation of the empirical Bayes prior parameters be robustified against outlier sample variances? verbose logical, if TRUE some diagnostic information about the number of genes and exons is output.